dopeboy/curriculum-2.0/units/7-conditional/lessons/1-conditional/README.md

 ### Opening

-Today we will learn about arrays.
-This is important because arrays are a tool that programmers can use to store a large set of data.
-It connects to what we've previously learned because we will be able to access and manipulate variables that are stored in an array.
+Today we will learn about boolean values, `if`/`else` statements, and logical operators.
+This is important because these concepts will allow us to write sophiscated programs that will run in different ways based upon what we input.
+It connects to what we've previously learned because we will be able test the values of variables we've created in the past and derive a boolean value.

-Someone give me an example of a list in real life.
-A grocery list contains items that I need to buy when I go shopping.
-A parking lot contains a list of cars that are parked.
-Have we seen lists before?
-A string is actually a list too!
-It's a list of characters strung together.
+Someone give me an example of a use of if/else logic in the real world.
+If there is milk left in the carton, then you will drink milk.
+Or else, you will need to go to the store to get milk.
+If you take a shower, then you will smell good.
+Or else, you will smell bad.

+Let's talk about an example involving a machine.How does a metro station work?
+If the remaining amount of money on your metro card is less than the fare, then you will see "INSUFFICIENT FARE" printed on the display and the turnstile will stay locked.
+Or else, the machine will subtract the fare amount from your balance, display it, and unlock the turnstile.

 ### Introduction of new material ("I do")